-Our Mission The Ashe Humane Society works to promote the welfare of companion animals in the community through programs and strategies aimed at improving responsible pet ownership and reducing the pet population.
-Dedicated to the welfare of companion animals, Ashe Humane Society is a non-profit organization that is funded solely by donations and fundraisers and run by volunteers.
-Check out our adoptable pets and how you can help our mission by accessing our links.
+Our Mission - The Ashe Humane Society works to promote the welfare of companion animals in the community through programs and strategies aimed at improving responsible pet ownership and reducing the pet population.
+Dedicated to the welfare of companion animals, Ashe Humane Society is a non-profit organization that is entirely run by volunteers and funded solely by donations and fundraisers.
+Check out our adoption page and see how you can help our mission by accessing our links.

 Have a question about the Ashe Humane Society?
 Click here to visit our FAQ page!